httpwg/http-extensions/draft-ietf-httpbis-priority.md

 images do not block rendering and get drawn incrementally as the chunks of the images arrive.

-To provide meaningful representation of a document at the earliest moment, it is important for an HTTP server to prioritize the HTTP responses, or the chunks of those HTTP responses, that it sends.
+To provide meaningful presentation of a document at the earliest moment, it is important for an HTTP server to prioritize the HTTP responses, or the chunks of those HTTP responses, that it sends.